peardragon/ResAnDi/README.md

 ## Results Storage

-- Model checkpoints and final weights are saved in `saved_models/`
+- Model checkpoints and final weights are saved in `model_ckpt/` and  `saved_models/`
+- Grad-CAM analysis resutls are saved in `Grad-CAM/`
 - Analysis results are organized in `analysis_results/` with subdirectories for each analysis type
 - Visualizations are saved in `figures/` as PDF and SVG files